 - Rehabilitation centers (physical therapy, psychiatric rehabilitation, alcoholism or drug abuse rehab, etc.)

-Schiller & Hamilton can thoroughly investigate the medical care you received and determine whether you have a medical malpractice claim.
+Schiller & Hamilton can thoroughly investigate the medical care you received and determine whether you have a valid claim.
 We will help you obtain your medical records and have them reviewed by an independent medical professional we regularly work with.
 If that consultant finds cause for concern, we will seek the opinions of qualified specialists.

-Common Cases of Malpractice
+Common Causes of Malpractice in Beaufort

-Medical malpractice can take a variety of forms.
+Malpractice and other doctor errors can take a variety of forms.
 In our research and legal practice, the more common forms of medical error and omissions we have seen include:

-Miscommunication and rushing through patient examinations are primary causes of preventable mistakes in emergency rooms.
+Miscommunication and rushing through patient examinations are the primary causes of preventable mistakes in emergency rooms.
 Working to process patients too quickly leads to misdiagnosis and improper treatment, or failure to provide needed care.
 Often “handoff errors” are made as hospital patients are transferred among staff members or departments and their treatment needs are not properly communicated.
 Sometimes care is delayed because of staffing issues or other failures of the institution.

 Failure to obtain complete medical histories from new patients or to review returning patients’ histories, or ignoring reported symptoms, can lead to diagnostic errors.
 Misreading or misreporting X-rays, MRI, or CAT scans can also cause diagnostic errors.
 Misdiagnosis may lead to improper or even harmful treatment.
 Failed or delayed diagnosis may allow a medical problem to advance and do greater harm as treatment is delayed.
 Cancer patients, in particular, have a better survival rate the sooner their illness is diagnosed and treated.

-The most common surgical mistakes are “leave behind” errors, leaving clamps, sponges, gauze, or other instruments inside the patient, which makes a second operation necessary; and “wrong-site surgery,” operating on the wrong limb, organ, etc. Other examples of surgical error include using unsanitary tools (potentially causing infection) and mistakenly puncturing an organ adjacent to but not part of the intended surgery.
-Post-operative omissions, such as failing to prevent and/or care for infection, blood clots, internal bleeding, and other complications, may also be described as surgical error.
+The most common surgical mistakes are “leave behind” errors, leaving clamps, sponges, gauze, or other instruments inside the patient, which makes a second operation necessary; and “wrong-site surgery,” operating on the wrong limb, organ, etc. Other examples of surgical error include using unsanitary tools (potentially causing an infection) and mistakenly puncturing an organ adjacent to but not part of the intended surgery.
+Post-operative omissions, such as failing to prevent and/or care for infection, blood clots, internal bleeding, and other complications, may also be described as a surgical error.

 Doctors or nurses who fail to notice signs of trouble or fail to act promptly in an emergency can allow babies and/or their mothers to suffer preventable injuries before, during, and after delivery and birth.
 If oxygen to a baby’s brain is reduced for a significant amount of time, it can cause brain damage, often in the form of cerebral palsy.
 A baby who assumes an unnatural position in the birth canal may be physically injured if a doctor applies too much force to assist delivery.
 Surgical errors during or after a Cesarean section (C-section) may injure mother or child.
 Birth injuries in newborns may lead to ongoing medical needs and significantly diminish the child’s quality of life.